LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

   //...
 ```

-If the login is successful,  it will route to the ESG Component page like the following screenshot.
+If the login is successful,  it will redirect the ESG Component page like the following screenshot.

 ![esghome](images/esghome.png)